A Contextual Bandit Bake-off: Algorithms

-and~$C_0$ is a parameter controlling the width of the confidence bounds.
-This importance weight can be found using regressor sensitivities and a binary search procedure as described in~\citep[Section 7.1]{krishnamurthy2017active}.
-Note that this requires knowledge of the loss range~$[c_{\min}, c_{\max}]$, unlike other methods.
-In contrast to~\citet{krishnamurthy2017active}, we set the labels of the ``virtual'' examples to $c_{\min} - 1$ for the lower bound and~$c_{\max} + 1$ for the upper bound, instead of $c_{\min}$ and $c_{\max}$.
+where~$C_0$ is a parameter controlling the width of the confidence bounds.
+Note that unlike other methods, this algorithm requires knowledge of the loss range~$[c_{\min}, c_{\max}]$ (which defines the artificial labels~$y^l$ and~$y^u$ used in $\verb+lcb+/\verb+ucb+$).